laithrw/llm-threader/README.md

 - `options` (object, optional):
   - `priority` (number, default: 0): Request priority (higher = more important)
   - `emergencyBypass` (boolean, default: false): Bypass normal queue limits
+  - `timeoutMs` (number, optional): Fail the request if it runs longer than this many milliseconds
+  - `signal` (AbortSignal, optional): Cancel the request when the signal aborts

 **Returns:** Promise that resolves with the operation result